mybonk/mybonk-wiki/docs/INSTALLATION.md

 ```

 ### 2.3. ssh and auto login
-First of all you need the IP address of the machine you want to connect to, the MY₿ONK orchestration machine's.
+First of all you need the IP address of the machine you want to connect to, the MY₿ONK orchestrator's.
 As it runs in a Virtual Box you need to make sure the network setting of its virtual machine is set to "*bridge adapter*" for it to be assigned an IP.
 If unsure have a look at [ssh into a VirtualBox](https://www.golinuxcloud.com/ssh-into-virtualbox-vm/#Method-1_SSH_into_VirtualBox_using_Bridged_Network_Adapter).

 Also note that in Debian ssh restrictions apply to ```root``` user: